neilg63/julian_day_converter/README.md

 # Julian Day Compatibility methods for Chrono

 This library provides compatibility with astronomical applications that use Julian Days as 64-bit floats.
-A *Julian day* represents the number of days since the beginning of the Julian period, which started at 12 noon on 24th November 4713 BCE (-4713-11-24T12:00:00 UTC).
-Julian days facilitate calculations when dealing with extended periods of time and should not be confused with the Julian Calendar, which affects leap year assignment rules.
+A *Julian Day* represents the number of days since the beginning of the Julian period, which started at 12 noon on November 24, 4713 BCE (-4713-11-24T12:00:00 UTC).
+Julian Days facilitate calculations over extended periods and should not be confused with the Julian Calendar, which affects leap year rules.

-This crate adds three traits and 6 utility methods to Rust's standard datetime crate, Chrono, as well as standalone functions to convert to and from Unix timestamps.
-All date-time values are UTC, but may be converted to a timezone-aware *chrono::DateTime*.
+This crate adds three traits and six utility methods to Rust's standard datetime crate, Chrono, as well as standalone functions to convert to and from Unix timestamps.
+All date-time values are in UTC but can be converted to a timezone-aware *chrono::DateTime*.

+Please note that Julian Day values as 64-bit floats are always rounded to the nearest second when converted to Unix time or *chrono::NaiveDateTime*.

 ### 0.3.3 Release Notes
 The core `to_jd()` and `from_jd()` methods have been updated to respect the deprecation of two chrono methods, replacing `NaiveDateTime.timestamp()` with `NaiveDateTime.and_utc().timestamp()` and `NaivedateTime::from_timestamp_opt()` with `DateTime::from_timestamp(julian_day_to_unixtime(jd), 0)` and `DateTime::naive_utc()` ensuring longer-term compatibility.
 As a result, the minimum supported chrono version is 0.4.31.